 The Compensation Committee annually considers various alternative performance-based metrics including, but not limited to, financial return metrics such as ROIC.
-We believe sustained and improving financial returns correlates to long-term shareholder value creation.
-While ROIC is a critical financial metric for the Company and underpins our human and financial capital allocation decisions, we believe rTSR reflects both the effect of sustained and improving financial returns along with continued robust growth.
-The performance-Based RSUs granted in 2022 are based solely on our TSR performance relative to the constituents in the S&P 400 MidCap Index.
-We believe that relative TSR aligns our NEOs' long-term incentive compensation with our shareholders.
-In addition to relative TSR, the Committee also considers key financial metrics (e.g., ROIC, EBITDA) when sizing the awards for NEOs as the growth / improvement in these metrics is highly correlated to our stock price performance.
+We believe sustained and improving financial returns correlate to long-term stockholder value creation.
+While ROIC is a critical financial metric for the Company and underpins our human and financial capital allocation decisions, we believe relative TSR reflects both the effect of sustained and improving financial returns along with continued robust growth.
+The Performance-Based RSUs granted in 2023 are based solely on our TSR performance relative to the constituents in the S&P 400 MidCap Index.
+We believe that relative TSR aligns our NEOs' long-term incentive compensation with our stockholders.
+In addition to relative TSR, the Committee also considers key financial metrics (e.g., ROIC, EBITDA) when sizing the awards for NEOs as the growth and improvement in these metrics is highly correlated to our stock price performance.